Fazendaaa/podsearch_bot/README.md

 * [i18n-yaml](https://github.com/martinheidegger/i18n-node-yaml) - Since Telegraf-i18n only handles Telegraf context, there's a need to parse other kinds of context;
 * [dotenv](https://github.com/motdotla/dotenv) - Library that imports environment variables;
 * [goo.gl](https://github.com/kaimallea/node-googl) - Library that handles it the Google shorten API requests;
+* [remove-accents](https://github.com/tyxla/remove-accents) - Some international content has accents and this library removes it -- makes de search more easy to perform given that even if the podcast name has accents not necessary it will be marked as having those in the iTunes store;
 * [itunes-search](https://github.com/connor/itunes-node) - One of many libraries that does the fetching from iTunes API, but this one is the only one that does it right.
 # Contributing
 Please, I'm not a native/fluent english speaker, so whether you see a variable name wrote the wrong way or even some comment where I've wrote something with the wrong "past perfect way of life" or something like that, please let me know it.
 Not always is just about the code, but rather making it more clear to other people to learn from it.